 Los 33 – Lost Opportunity

-A week following the rescue of Los 33, thirty-seven miners were caught in an underground gas explosion at the Pingyu No 4 coal mine owned by The Pingyu Coal and Electric Co at Yuhou in Henan, China.
+A week after the rescue of Los 33, thirty-seven miners were caught in an underground gas explosion at the Pingyu No 4 coal mine owned by The Pingyu Coal and Electric Co at Yuhou in Henan, China.
 No BBC TV cameras went to the scene, there was no visit from the Chinese President and no one came out alive.

-The marked contrast between the attention paid to the heroic feats of engineering and teamwork which led to the Chilean rescue and lack of interest in the Chinese tragedy suggests that we have a long way to go before safety standards for all miners are improved.
+The marked contrast between the attention paid to the heroic feats of engineering and teamwork which led to the Chilean rescue and lack of interest in the Chinese tragedy suggests we have a long way to go before safety standards for all miners are improved.

 While, therefore, the celebration for those saved in Chile should be unbounded, any plaudits for the mining industry as a whole should be restrained.

-Amid the nail-biting human side of the Chilean rescue, it was unfortunate that journalists did not focus more on the wider record of the mining industry, the preventability of accidents and the pressures placed on engineers, geologists and miners by finance people sitting in plush offices far from operations.
+Amid the nail-biting human side of the Chilean rescue, it was unfortunate that journalists did not focus on the wider record of the mining industry, the preventability of accidents and the pressures placed on engineers, geologists and miners by finance people sitting in plush offices far from operations.
 In a year which had seen the BP event, and was about to see Ajka, it was a sad omission.

 As President Pinera said, ‘Good news is still news’; and one piece of good news that happened to come out in the last few weeks, almost as good as the rescue of Los 33, was the refusal by India’s Government to give FTSE-100 mining house, Vedanta, permission to mine bauxite in Orissa on a site worshipped by tribal people for millennia and a place of outstanding natural beauty.
-It was a decision that went against all conventional expectation and it gave hope to the weak and voiceless against the strong, monied and powerful.
+It was a decision that went against expectation and gave hope to the weak and voiceless against the strong, monied and powerful.

 For this, the Los 33 story was sent to us.
 To show with forensic clarity that the reason the miners were 700 metres underground in the first place was that the gold price had caused the financial people to cut corners and open a condemned mine in haste.
 Just as BP was drilling for oil in the Gulf in haste.
 Just as MAL Aluminium in Hungary only days after the accident was asking to continue to produce alumina.
 Pressure, pressure, pressure.
 A pressure languid consumers demand, but which results in a miner’s life being risked.
 What for?
 Another ton of earth.
 Another barrel of oil.

 Improving mining conditions and removing pollution from the surface, you might ask, is all very well but can it really be done?
 Well, yes, it can and I suggest anyone with an interest in these matters takes a visit to Wych Farm in the UK.
 ‘Wych where?’.
-Exactly – not a farm but an oil well, nestled below the New Forest and bucolic Hampshire coastline.
+Exactly – not a farm but an oil well, nestled below the New Forest on the bucolic Hampshire coastline.
 You would not know it’s there.
-Below the seaside towns of Hampshire which look as if they just have been filmed for an episode of Midsomer Murders, oil is being pumped and not a sea-shell is out of place.
+Below the seaside towns of Hampshire which look as if they just have been filmed for an episode of Midsomer Murders, oil is being pumped with not a sea-shell out of place.
 That is what can be done in the UK.
 And it is what could be done anywhere where worker safety and mining communities are not sacrificed for profit.
 Zambia, Zimbabwe, Congo, Brazil, Ecuador, India, China, Russia, Kazakahstan.

 Pick up any newspaper and look at the list of mining and resource companies listed in the FTSE-100 – that is the place to shine the light.
 Here, where our press is strong, and the much be-laboured herbal-tea drinking educated middle classes care enough to put morals before money.
 Our weapon – the standards set by the UN, the WHO (World Health Organization) and ILO (Intl Labour Organization) – bodies who have published agreed world standards for air quality and water quality and, in the case of the ILO, drafted and ratified the Safety and Health in Mines Convention No 176.
 Our job – to highlight those companies who do not abide by them.

 This, sadly, is why the story of the Los 33 was a lost chance.
-When the roof caved in at San Jose what was needed was for the rocks to come down on bad practice.
-Look at any mining houses’ website and you will see the pious words written about their environmental and green credentials.
+When the roof caved in at San Jose what was needed was for the walls to come down on bad practice.
+Look at any mining house’s website and you will see pious words written about their environmental and green credentials.
 It comforts the apathetic, I suppose, and we believe it because it is written.
 But ask yourself this next time you put the mobile phone to your ear – what child in the Congo dug those atoms from the ground?
 What soldier pointed the gun?
-How much radioactivity did the child accumulate in his bones?
+How much radioactivity did the child accumulate in its bones?
 Was the child’s mother one of the 500 women raped and mutilated in the summer of 2010?
 Was the soldier pointing the gun a child soldier?
 What smuggler moved the goods to port?
-What port official was bribed to change the goods’ origins?
+What port official was bribed to change the goods’ origin?
 Then ask yourself – what office in London, Frankfurt or Zug ordered this?